tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     2. Click **Validate selected machines**.
 The validation should be successful.

     3. Select **Create a new Key Vault** and click **Create a new key vault** to create a new Key Vault for Azure Local deployment.
-Enter a valid Key Vault name that should be unique in global and use the default value for other fields.
+Enter a valid Key Vault name that must be globally unique and use the default value for other fields.
 Then click **Create**.

-    4. If show a message **Insufficient permissions at resource group level. click here**, Click **Grant Key Vault permissions** to grant required permissions.
+    4. If a message **Insufficient permissions at resource group level. click here** is shown, click **Grant Key Vault permissions** to grant required permissions.

         > **Tips:** Azure Local deployment needs **Allow public access from all networks** setting on the newly create Key Vault.
 You should check the setting before go forward if your organization disabled/disallow the setting by policy.
 In some cases, the organization provides special tags to except the policy.